Location & Facilities

 At Cheley, campers and staff enjoy a wide array of facilities, equipment, activity rooms, and natural beauty, including five horseback riding rings, a climbing wall, a gymnasium, a fleet of 50 mountain bikes, a low and high ropes course, a grassy amphitheater with a lighted stage, a soccer field beside an aspen grove, a fishing pond and fishing streams, and facilities for working with leather, paints, ceramics, and wood.
 Cheley’s properties also include seven archery ranges, five riflery ranges, a weight room, Gaga ball pits, basketball courts for Knockout and other games, a volleyball court, an artificial turf sport court, tetherballs, a treehouse and rope swing, multiple outdoor climbing slabs, a Via Ferrata, and many campfire rings.

 Camp buildings, much like the Cheley Experience, are rich in tradition and steeped in memory.
 Many of the handsome lodges and snug log cabins that give Cheley’s facilities its legendary personality were built in the 1920s during our first decade of operation.
 The heritage of these buildings helps to establish a strong sense of place, which contributes to a camper’s burgeoning respect for their place in the world.
-And each merges gracefully with the rocky landscape, offering stunning views at every turn.
+And each merge gracefully with the rocky landscape, offering stunning views at every turn.
 We are diligent in maintaining the integrity of our facilities and preserving their richness for years to come.
 The facilities and grounds are constantly improved and scrupulously maintained for the safety, comfort, and enjoyment of campers and staff.

 In Ski Hi Lodge, a Grant Wood sculpture hangs above the doorway, created by Wood himself when he was a Cheley counselor in the 1930s.